 The Ashes: England players and staff remain in talks with family restrictions still a concern

-The Ashes is due to begin in December but it is still unclear whether England will travel; a number of players have concerns over quarantine and bubble and entry restrictions for them and their families; England players and staff met virtually with Cricket Australia in last 24 hours
+The Ashes is due to begin in December but it is still unclear whether England will travel; a number of players have concerns over quarantine and bubble and entry restrictions for them and their families; England players and staff held a positive meeting with Cricket Australia on Tuesday

 England's players and staff have held further video meetings with Cricket Australia over the past 24 hours as the fate of this winter's Ashes tour hangs in the balance.